digitalwhiteout/finder_translator/README.md

 # credits

-Based on an answer question/ work from Bruce Atkinson and damienfrancois http://stackoverflow.com/questions/30667174/bash-script-that-exports-apple-tags-mavericks-tags-to-iptc-keywords-metadata/42581865#42581865
+Based on an answer/question/work from Bruce Atkinson and damienfrancois http://stackoverflow.com/questions/30667174/bash-script-that-exports-apple-tags-mavericks-tags-to-iptc-keywords-metadata/42581865#42581865

 and additional information by heim dutt https://techknowmore.wordpress.com/2014/11/20/applescript-get-file-information-as-shown-in-get-info/